digital-bauhaus/Ferienpass-Planning/README.md

 - **SpringBoot** Anny	H.
   - ~~**08.12.2017:** Theory -> Give an overview about SpringBoot.
 Why is it important?
 What is Auto Conf?
 What are the starter POMs (Maven Integration)?
 What means convention over configuration?~~
-  - **16.02.2018:** Tutorial: Give an tutorial about setting up a MicroService with SpringBoot.
+  - ~~**16.02.2018:** Tutorial: Give an tutorial about setting up a MicroService with SpringBoot.~~

 - **Datenbank** David	F.
   - ~~**19.01.2018:** (in collaboration with MS2 Artur S.) Demonstration: How are the database schema and the database commands been realized in both MicroServices?
 How did you implement the requirements?~~
-  - **16.02.2018:** (30min!)
+  - **29.03.2018:** (30min!)
 Theory -> What is CQRS Pattern + Event Sourcing?
 Give an intro and why it is important.
 Provide a small tutorial or code examples.

 ### MicroService 2: Administration
 - Frontend Max	V. & Fabienne	H.
   ~~-**08.12.2017:** Demonstrate the frontend of the most essential functions (defined in collaboration with the product owner)~~
   - ~~**19.01.2018:** Final demonstration of all realized functions at the frontend~~
-  - **16.02.2018:** Theory of Vue.js -> What is it?
+  - **29.03.2018:** Theory of Vue.js -> What is it?
 Why is it good?
 What are the important features?
 How to get started?

 - **REST** Jonas	L.
   - ~~**19.01.2018:** Theory -> History about distributed system communication (e.g., Middleware, Java RMI).
 What is now different with REST?
 What is REST about?
 How does it work?~~
-  - **16.02.2018:** Demonstration: How does it work in the MicroService?
+  - **29.03.2018:** Demonstration: How does it work in the MicroService?
 What is the relation to the database and frontend?

 - **SpringBoot** Josef	R.
   - ~~**08.12.2017:** Theory -> What are SpringBoot metrics?
 What can they show us and why are they important?~~
-  - **23.02.2018:** Demonstration: How to set up SpringBoot Metrics in the MicroService?
+  - **29.03.2018:** Demonstration: How to set up SpringBoot Metrics in the MicroService?
 Show how to get metrics running for the MicroService.

-- **Datenbank** Artur	S.
+- ~~**Datenbank** Artur	S.
-  - ~~**19.01.2018:** (in collaboration with MS1 David F.) Demonstration: How are the database schema and the database commands been realized in both MicroServices?
-How did you implement the requirements?~~
+  - **19.01.2018:** (in collaboration with MS1 David F.) Demonstration: How are the database schema and the database commands been realized in both MicroServices?
+How did you implement the requirements?
   - **16.02.2018:** (30min!)
 Theory -> What is an Object-Relation Mapper (OR-Mapper)?
 What is Hybernate and JPA?
 How does it work?
-Give an overview with code examples.
+Give an overview with code examples.~~

 ### Continuous Integration & Infrastructure
 - **Ansible** Leon	H.
   - ~~**08.12.2017:** Theory ->  What is infrastructure as code and why is it important?
 What is Ansible?~~
-  - **16.02.2018:** Tutorial: Show how to write an Ansible file by setting up the environment for the MicroSerivce we used and deploying it.
+  - **29.03.2018:** Tutorial: Show how to write an Ansible file by setting up the environment for the MicroSerivce we used and deploying it.
-- **Docker** Michael	S.
+- ~~**Docker** Michael	S.
-  - ~~**19.91.2018:** Theory -> What is Docker?
+  - **19.91.2018:** Theory -> What is Docker?
 Why is it different to vitual environments?
-How is Docker used for MicroServices?~~
+How is Docker used for MicroServices?
   - **23.02.2018:** Tutorial: Show how to write a Docker file and how to use existing Docker files.
-Show the example by embedding an MicroService into a Docker Container.
+Show the example by embedding an MicroService into a Docker Container.~~
 - **Logging** Benjamin	B.
   - ~~**19.01.2018:** Theory -> What is SLF4J?
 What is LogBack?
 How to realize the logging stack (from code to analysis) of MicroServices?~~
-  - **23.02.2018:** Tutorial: Show how to set up Logging in the MicroServices we used and how to analyze them.
+  - **29.03.2018:** Tutorial: Show how to set up Logging in the MicroServices we used and how to analyze them.
 - **Maven** Lisa	G.
   - ~~**19.01.2018:** Theory -> What are build tools?
 What is Maven?
 Why is Maven so special?~~
-  - **23.02.2018:** Tutorial: Show how to create simple POM files and explain the POM-files we are using in the MicroServices.
+  - **29.03.2018:** Tutorial: Show how to create simple POM files and explain the POM-files we are using in the MicroServices.
 - **TravisCI** Jonas	D.
   - ~~**08.12.2017:** Theory -> What is continuous integration?
 What is Travis CI?~~
-  - **16.02.2018:** Tutorial: Show how to set up Travis CI support for the two MicroServices and present some results of the development process using Travis CI.
+  - ~~**16.02.2018:** Tutorial: Show how to set up Travis CI support for the two MicroServices and present some results of the development process using Travis CI.~~
 - ~~**SonarQube** Maximilian	M.~~
   - ~~**08.12.2017:** Theory -> What is SonarQube?
 Why is it and other approaches, such as Coveralls important?~~
   - ~~**19.01.2018:** Tutorial: Show how to set up SonarCloud and demonstrate analyses based on the two MicroServices.~~
 - **JUnit** Marcel	H.
   - ~~**19.01.2018:** Theory -> What is JUnit?
 What features are new to version 5?
 What are good practices?~~
-  - **16.02.2018:** Tutorial: Show how to create Unit Tests and what tests you and others have been created for the MicroServices.
+  - **29.03.2018:** Tutorial: Show how to create Unit Tests and what tests you and others have been created for the MicroServices.
 - **Nightwatch** Jana	P.
   - ~~**19.01.2018:** Theory -> How to test Web pages?
 What is Nightwatch?
 Why is it important?~~
-  - **16.02.2018:** Tutorial: Show how to set up tests for the frontend using one or both MicroServices.
+  - ~~**16.02.2018:** Tutorial: Show how to set up tests for the frontend using one or both MicroServices.~~
-- **Product Owner** Viktor	B.
+- ~~**Product Owner** Viktor	B.
   - **23.02.2018:** Theory -> What is domain-driven design?
 Give an overivew with examples.
   - **23.02.2018:** Report: Provide an experience report about handling the issues and selecting important ones.
-Also, demonstrate how to properly use GitHub issues.
+Also, demonstrate how to properly use GitHub issues.~~